jamie120/ms4-wild-mile/README.md

 #### Authentication Pages

-* Various authentication pages, login, logout, register ... and other associated will be provided from the allauth library.
+* Various authentication pages, login, logout, register ... and other associated templates are provided from the allauth library and styled accordingly.

-## Django Apps
+## Django Apps and Packages

 The Wild Mile WebApp consists of 6 Django applications that host the main site features.